CWA Speakers Bureau Quick Fact:

 “I Can’t Be a Runner … Or Can I?” by Danny Smith

 Go from the couch to the 5k finish line.
 Running Insight senior writer Danny Smith shows you how.
-Informative and inspirational, Smith presents a detailed and proven 10-week program that blends walking and running.
-Leave with a plan and the necessary knowledge to take charge of your health.
-A perfect program to pair with Chicago Marathon headlines, a local race, or New Year’s resolutions.
+Informative and inspirational, Smith presents a detailed and proven 10-week program blending walking and running.
+Leave with a precise plan and the necessary knowledge to take charge of your health.
 Partner with the local park district or race organizer for added reach and impact.
-Includes handout.
-(Teens and Adults; 60 min; $175-200)
+Includes handout, Q&A. (Teens and Adults; 60 min; $200)

 References